jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 ## Issues

-* 2016-09-17 ~ return tot top of page wen new user is loaded

 ##  To Do List / Goals

-* Add GitHub-like CSS
 * Add GitHub no connection note
 * Add API key entry
-* Add number of stars to each repo
+* Add number of stars to each repo < add to rate limit
-* Add number of hits remaining before you go over usage limits
 * Add iframes to orgs
-* Add iframes t repos
 * Add iframes to gists